balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 4. You have too many notebooks open at the same time
 5. You are trying to show a table which is too large and as a result are crashing the browser

+If none of the highlighted points seem relevant in your scenario, Please raise a bug request!

 **What should I do if I get "503 service unavailable error" regularly?**

 This error could be due to some of our stability improvements.
-Try restarting your server and wait for sometime to see whether the issue still persists.
+Try restarting your server and wait for few minutes to see whether the issue still persists.
 If yes, raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).

 **What should I do if I get "403 errors: Blocking request from unknown origin" regularly?**

 Sorry, that you had to face this error.
-This error could be due to multiple reasons.
+This error could be due to multiple reasons outlined below,

 - You are using a different domain other than berkeley.edu which could have potentially raised this issue.
 Raise a github issue, so that we can authorize your domain.